-Imply Cloud is built on the secure foundation of Amazon Web Services (AWS).
+Imply Hybrid is built on the secure foundation of Amazon Web Services (AWS).
 Your Imply cluster is private and dedicated to you.
 It is deployed completely within your own AWS account, using a dedicated virtual private network (VPC).
 This gives you full control over your machines and your data.

 Data that you load into your Imply cluster is never stored on Imply servers — it is only stored on EC2 instances and S3 buckets in your own AWS account.
-However, you may query your cluster through the Imply Cloud Portal, in which case query requests and responses are transferred through Imply's network.
+However, you may query your cluster through the Imply Hybrid Portal, in which case query requests and responses are transferred through Imply's network.
 Imply's network merely transfers these query responses to you, and does not store them.
 This communication is encrypted using TLS; for more details, see data in transit below.

 - You must grant Imply permissions through IAM for management operations such as launching and terminating instances.
-This occurs during initial setup of your Imply Cloud account, as described in the Cloud signup instructions that appear after you sign up.
+This occurs during initial setup of your Imply Hybrid account, as described in the Cloud signup instructions that appear after you sign up.

 User authentication and authorization